 The popularity and increased use of lines of credit is largely responsible for this increase in consumer credit.
 Changes in bank lending policies have broadened access to lines of credit, encouraging households to shift towards this debt source, which is typically available at lower borrowing charges than conventional bank loans.
-Indeed, the share of bank loans (3%) as a proportion of overall household debt, as reported in the NBSA, has shrunk by more than half since 1982, due to an absolute decline in the dollar value of this debt source.
+Indeed, the share of bank loans (3%) as a proportion of overall household debt, as reported in the NBSA, has shrunk by more than half since 1982.